-JSON is the new default configuration backend that allows Kea to read JSON configuration files from disk.
+JSON is the default configuration backend that allows Kea to read JSON configuration files from disk.
 It does not require any framework and thus is considered more lightweight.
-It will allow dynamic on-line reconfiguration, but lacks remote capabilities (i.e. no RESTful API).
+It allows dynamic on-line reconfiguration using Kea API.

 3.6 DHCP Database Installation and Configuration